AyoubMazouz/resume-maker/README.md

 # RESUME MAKER

-##### An application made with react that helps you create profetionnal looking resumes fast (less than 3 min) and for free.
+##### An application made with react that helps you create professional looking resumes fast (less than 3 min) and for free.

 ##### You have many choices when it comes to colors and designs all uniq.